How much risk is good for kids? Parents make the case for more adventurous childhoods

 That legislation changed Utah’s definition of neglect, so a parent can’t be arrested for allowing well-cared-for children to walk reasonable distances alone — like home from school — even at young ages.

-“People recognize that the pendulum has swung so far in terms of overprotecting kids, that we’re just robbing them of the opportunities that we had to help us turn into good, successful adults,” said Utah’s Republican state Sen. Lincoln Fillmore, who sponsored the law.
+“People recognize that the pendulum has swung so far in terms of overprotecting kids that we’re just robbing them of the opportunities that we had to help us turn into good, successful adults,” said Utah Republican state Sen. Lincoln Fillmore, who sponsored the law.
 “They’re not going to have the skills that they need to navigate the world as adults.”

 ‘Just give your kids an old-fashioned childhood’